 It is much easier to attach a snap than to remove it using any of these alternative methods.
 Some people may find one way works better than the others for them, so experiment and see which works best for you.
-Whichever method you try, be sure to go slowly so that you don't damage your fabric.
+Whichever method you try, be sure to go slowly so that you don't damage your fabric or hurt yourself.

 - Apply a small amount of heat to the smushed cap prong at the center of the snap which holds the snap together.
 The heat will melt the prong, which will allow you to simply pull the 2 pieces of the snap apart.
 You can use a soldering tool if you have one (eBay has inexpensive “soldering pencils”), the tip of a glue gun, or just heat up the tip of a fork tine, meat thermometer, or screwdriver over a flame on the stove and quickly place it against the prong to melt it.
 This is the easiest method, in our opinion.

 - Nail clippers or cuticle scissors can also be used to chip away at the sides of the snap or the snap prong until the snap breaks.